reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 However, keep in mind that many bugs are due to one component incorrectly using another.
 [Mistakes happen exactly in the integration of real components](https://phauer.com/2019/focus-integration-tests-mock-based-tests/).
 So, **it's important to have *both* narrowly focused unit tests to quickly fix certain types of errors without lengthy debugging, and more integration-like tests to check that components use each other properly.**

 ### Observability and Operability
 **Having methods with single responsibilities also helps to quickly pinpoint performance problems because the results of profiling become more informative**.
-At the top of a profiler's output, we can see the methods that perform badly and will know directly what single responsibility they have.
+At the top of a profiler's output, we can see the methods that perform badly and will know what exact responsibilities they have.

-When components (not only methods and classes, but also modules and distributed services) are connected with queues (either in-memory, in-process `Queue`s, or distributed message brokers such as Kafka), we can easily monitor the sizes of the backlogs of the queues in the pipeline.
-Matt Welsh, the engineer who proposed the [staged event-driven architecture](https://en.wikipedia.org/wiki/Staged_event-driven_architecture) (SEDA), regarded this observability of load and resource bottlenecks as [the most important contribution of SEDA](http://matt-welsh.blogspot.com/2010/07/retrospective-on-seda.html).
-When components (not only methods and classes, but also modules and distributed services) are connected with queues (either in-memory, in-process `Queue`s, or distributed message brokers such as Kafka), we can easily monitor the sizes of the backlogs of the queues in the pipeline.
+When components (not only methods and classes, but also modules and distributed services) are connected with queues (either in-memory, in-process `Queue`s, or distributed message brokers such as Kafka), we can easily monitor the sizes of the backlogs in the pipeline.
 Matt Welsh, the engineer who proposed the [staged event-driven architecture](https://en.wikipedia.org/wiki/Staged_event-driven_architecture) (SEDA), regarded this observability of load and resource bottlenecks as [the most important contribution of SEDA](http://matt-welsh.blogspot.com/2010/07/retrospective-on-seda.html).

 Decoupled services could be scaled up and down independently in response to the changing load, without overuse of resources.
 Within an application, we can control the distribution of CPU resources between method, class, and module responsibilities by sizing the corresponding thread pools. `ThreadPoolExecutor` even supports dynamic reconfiguration in runtime via the [`setCorePoolSize()`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ThreadPoolExecutor.html#setCorePoolSize%28int%29) method.